-This programme of works will be delivered through the PRP Service.
-Works delivered externally by contractors will be tendered; or will be negotiated if delivered by KNH Building Services.
-We will also negotiate with private contractors on multi-phased schemes where contractors have performed well on the first phase of works - management of the procurement process will be through the Capital Delivery team within PRP.
+This programme of works will be delivered through the Council's Technical Services.
+Works delivered externally by contractors will be tendered; or will be negotiated if delivered by KNH Property Services.
+We will also negotiate with private contractors on multi-phased schemes where contractors have performed well on the first phase of works - management of the procurement process will be through the Capital Delivery team.